 One topic Bill steered clear of was Martin’s sexual peccadillos, now an accepted part of his biography.
 “Martin had difficulty with that particular commandment,” wrote his aide Ralph Abernathy in his autobiography.
 Other members of the ABC staff talked in whispers, sometimes gleefully, about a particular staff woman who was pursued by the civil rights leader and “spent time” with him in hotel rooms.
 I never heard the woman’s name, but I would often squint suspiciously at maturing female colleagues and wonder about their past.

 But church staff understand that God’s call is not a shield against bad behavior, and all have sinned and fall short of the glory of God.
 Most staff colleagues who knew Martin respected him and honored his memory.

-“I called him Mike,” Bill McKee would say quietly, almost as if no one else was in the room.
+“I called him Mike,” Bill McKee would say quietly.
 It was from Bill that I learned that Martin and his father had been named Michael King when they were born, and the elder King changed it to Martin Luther King, in part to satisfy the last request of a dying grandfather.
 But close friends continued to address the two by their original names.
 Insiders knew them as Big Mike and Little Mike.
 This is not a secret, of course, but neither is it widely known.

 “No,” I replied.
 “But I knew his father.”

 “His father?”
 None of the kids ever challenged that.
 They always had trouble figuring out when I was making things up.
 They still do.

 But I did know Daddy King.
 He remained a loyal American Baptist all his life and attended many ABC biennial meetings when I was on the staff.
 One time I stood behind him in the J-K line at the registration tables and listened to a young African American woman on the other side of the table ask his name.

 “Martin Luther King Senior,” he said, carefully accentuating each syllable.